zwt233/zwt233.github.io/_pages/about.md

 News
 ------
 * May 2021: Two papers as first author was submitted to NeurIPS 2021.
-* May 2021: One pape as first author, related to Graph-based Knowledge Distillation, has been accepted by KDD 2021.
+* May 2021: One pape as first author, related to Graph Sparsity, has been accepted by KDD 2021.
 * May 2021: One pape as first co-author, related to Deep GNN, has been accepted by KDD 2021.
 * May 2021: One pape as third author, related to our blackbox optimization (BBO) system -- [OpenBox](https://open-box.readthedocs.io/en/latest/), has been accepted by KDD 2021.
 * April 2021: One pape as first author, related to Graph-based Active Learning, received major revision from VLDB 2021.